franciskinyuru/jquery/READme.md

 3. Getting the data(input) from the form element.

-4. add an EventListner, to validate the form
-   *INPUT: ""(blank)
-   *OUTPUT: "alert error message.

-5. create function to display the output.
+4. create function to display the output.

 ## Known Bugs